Neumi/open_echo/documentation/getting_started/TUSS4470_firmware.md

 - Binary data transfer to Python software

 > [!NOTE]
 > The firmware is designed to be easily modified.
-Users are encouraged to experiment with parameters to suit their application needs.
+Users are encouraged to experiment with parameters to suit their needs.

 ## Uploading the Firmware
 1. Open the Arduino IDE.